kenan-dfrn/technical-test-vuejs-map/README.md

 * No external UI libraries (e.g., Vuetify, BootstrapVue) are allowed for implementing the map itself.
 * Nuxt 3 must be used for the project structure.
 * TypeScript must be used for type checking.

+> Why not use a Vue library for Leaflet?
+In our experience, using Vue libraries for advanced Leaflet usage can be limiting and usually has led to performance and unfixable issues, that's why we try to use directly the Leaflet library as much as possible.

 ## Instructions for handing in the test